what to bring to Tunisia

 What archeological sites are there in Tunisia?

 I’d recommend checking out the UNESCO World Heritage List for Tunisia.
-But among the array of beautiful sites is the Amphitheater of El Jem, Carthage, Kairouan, the Medina of Sousse, and the Medina of Tunis.
+But among the array of beautiful sites are the Amphitheater of El Jem, Carthage, Kairouan, the Medina of Sousse, and the Medina of Tunis.

 • 4.
 I’ve heard about the “Arab Spring” but don’t know anything about it.
 Where did it start, and how does Tunisia tie in?